Quantum2511/gsc-client-side-knowURsoik/README.md

 ## Configuration

-1. Set up the PostgreSQL database and obtain the connection string.
+1. PostgreSQL server is setup on neon-tech
-2. Store the database connection string in a `.env` file with the key `DATABASE_URL`.
+2. Connection string is stored in .env file

 ## Usage